codechangers/godzilla/src/resources/tutorials/examples/zombieGame4j.md

-# 4. Setup Bullets
-  (Step 9/10)
+# Added Shooting

-After completing the steps below, you should see your new background in the game!
+After completing the steps below, you should now be able to shoot bullets at the zombies by clicking your mouse!
+And the zombies should be deleted if a bullet hits them.

 {% include blocks/stop.md %}